Constitution of the Republic of China: Democratisation

 In the late 1980s, the Constitution faced the growing democratisation on Taiwan combined with the mortality of the delegates that were elected in 1947.
 Faced with these pressures, on 22 April 1991, the first National Assembly voted itself out of office, abolished the Temporary Provisions passed in 1948, and adopted major amendments (known as the "First Revision") permitting free elections.

 On 27 May 1992, several other amendments were passed (known as the "Second Revision"), most notably that allowing the direct election of the President of the Republic of China, Governor of Taiwan Province, and municipal mayors.
 Ten new amendments to replace the eighteen amendments of the First and Second Revisions were passed on 28 July 1994.
-The amendments passed in July 1997, streamlined the Taiwan Provincial Government and granted the Legislative Yuan powers of impeachment.
+The amendments that passed in July 1997 streamlined the Taiwan Provincial Government and granted the Legislative Yuan powers of impeachment.
 The constitution was subsequently revised in 1999 and 2000, with the former revision being declared void the same year by the Council of Grand Justices.
 A further revision of the constitution happened in 2005 which disbanded the National Assembly, reformed the Legislative Yuan, and provided for future constitutional change to be ratified by referendum.

 Passing an amendment to the ROC constitution now requires an unusually broad political consensus, which includes approval from three-fourths of the quorum of members of the Legislative Yuan.
 This quorum requires at least three-fourths of all members of the Legislature.
 After passing the Legislature, the amendments need ratification by at least fifty percent of all eligible voters of the ROC irrespective of voter turnout.

 Because the ROC constitution is, at least nominally, the constitution of all China, the amendments avoided any specific reference to the Taiwan area and instead used the geographically neutral term "Free Area of the Republic of China" to refer to all areas under ROC control.
 All post-1991 amendments have been maintained as a separate part of the Constitution, consolidated into a single text of twelve articles.